 Dollar-cost averaging does not assure a profit nor does it protect against loss in declining markets.
-To be effective, there must be a continuous investment regardless of price fluctuations.
+To be effective, there must be continuous investment, regardless of price fluctuations.
 Investors should consider their financial ability to continue to make purchases through periods of low price levels.

 Protect while you invest.

-While investing in the market can be a financially rewarding experience, the importance of protecting yourself and your family against unforeseen events cannot be overemphasized.
+While investing in the market can be a financially rewarding experience, the importance of protecting yourself and your family against unforeseen events through proper insurance planning cannot be overemphasized.

 As investment markets rise and fall, life insurance and fixed annuity products can provide enduring protection for a family and a future.